 It does not require a lawyer to interpret that PHOTOGRAPHS are required as part of the voters’ roll.
 However, as noted above, the Zimbabwe Electoral Commission (ZEC) argues that voters’ roll with photographs relate only to a voters’ roll to be kept at a polling station.

 Turning on to the constituency boundary review, the process has not taken place since before the 2008 disputed elections respond to the statute and its implementation timing is often politically influenced.
 However, there have been reports of gerrymandering in Mt Pleasant, in Harare, and Mazowe South Constituencies.

 Elsewhere, the robustness of electoral finance regulation is problematic at the national level.
 The robustness of electoral finance regulation is problematic at the national level.
 The Political Parties Act of 2001 was sponsored chiefly to restrict parties from reserving foreign funding without any local viable financing model for political parties that fail to garner 5 percent of total parliamentarians.

-Electoral administration is chiefly run by commissioners headed by a Chairperson who are supposed to be independent from government and politicians.
+Electoral administration is chiefly run by commissioners headed by a Chairperson who is supposed to be independent of government and politicians.
 Electoral body ZEC is supposed to be an independent body that manages elections and advises election procedures in an independent but however, does not necessarily register political parties neither does it regulate electoral finance as other electoral bodies in the region.

 The media should be a pluralistic one, handling the reporting of elections and campaigns in a reasonably fair and diverse way.
 There should be no direct government or any other political party interference in the reporting of elections or campaigns designed to secure partisan advantages for the incumbents or for powerful parties.
 However, the Zimbabwean media has remained polarised with the state media openly supporting the incumbent government whilst the independent media has mainly been supporting the opposition parties.